Home

 Surfers have lots of breaks to choose from, although the eastern side needs the huge winter swells to wrap around the Point before it gets surfable.

-With so much to do and see, one can easily spend a whole day here.
+With so much to do and see at Cape Point, one can easily spend a whole day here.

 Insider's Tip